Blog Post

 The Stonehenge Layer

-The evidence of modern quarrying at both the northern and southern ends of these sites and the dates from central hearths aligns with observations made at Craig Rhos-y-felin.
-Our research, as outlined in published books, supports the theory that ancestors engaged in the chipping away of bluestones at Stonehenge for healing as they utilised the water in the ditch to bathe their sickness away, as evidenced by the ‘Stonehenge Layer’ discovered by Dervill and Wainwright in 2008.
+The evidence of modern quarrying at both the northern and southern ends of these sites and the dates from central hearths align with observations made at Craig Rhos-y-felin.
+Our research, as outlined in published books, supports the theory that ancestors chipped bluestones at Stonehenge for healing, utilising the water in the ditch to bathe their sickness away, as evidenced by the ‘Stonehenge Layer’ discovered by Dervill and Wainwright in 2008.
 This practice would naturally lead to the depletion of bluestones over time, necessitating periodic replenishment from the quarries.

 Stonehenge Layer